Colleges That Don't Require a High School Diploma or GED

 • Submitting a personal statement.
 This essay allows students to provide more information about their background and experience.

 • Submitting standardized test scores.
-Adult students without a GED or high school diploma can take the SAT or ACT tests.
+Adult students without a GED or high school diploma could take the SAT or ACT tests.

 The eligibility requirements typically include: